 While recalls do not automatically mean permanent danger, they do emphasize the need for:

-If you are considering switching to safer alternatives, explore our updated guide on the best dog treats for sensitive stomachs and high-quality ingredients.
+If you are considering switching to safer alternatives, explore our updated guide on the best dog food for sensitive stomachs — all options on that list have been cross-checked against the current recall database.